Skip to content

 The P88 is my favorite and it is not as angled as the P92 and P28 and the blade is a bit straighter.

 If you have found the right flex, length and curve, it is time to choose a model that suits you best.
-In the beginning, it doesn't matter that much, as you first have to learn to shoot before you can expect anything extra from your club, regardless of club model or price.
+In the beginning, it doesn't matter that much, as you first have to learn to shoot before you can expect anything extra from your stick, regardless of stick model or price.

 Most often, the children and younger players are inspired by their favorite players, either in the NHL, SHL, Allsvenskan or even their favorite local team - Which is completely understandable!